snekbeater/scrambpy/README.md

 You can circumvent that with the -2 option, blowing up the image by 2x.
 While descrambling, it will automatically be reduced to the original size.

+## Regional scrambling
+The main advantage of this scrambler in comparison to other image scrambles is that it can scramble only parts of an image.
+For that you provide the scrambler also a black and white image where you marked the regions you want to scramble in white.
+You can easily create such an image with Photoshop, GIMP or even Windows Paint.
+Just be carefull not to overwrite your original image with Paint ;-D

 ## Password protection
 You can set a password
 be aware that the password system and the used Random Number Generator are nowhere near security and not tested for that application.